PROFILE

 (75oF).

-toward the Sahel.
-A dry wind from the Sahara
+Sahel.
+A dry wind from the Sahara called the

-reddish brown, and a veil of fine dust hangs
+and a veil of fine dust hangs over the country,

 PEOPLE